sam-cole-vfunction/vFunction-Workshop-AH/content/85_net_assessment/_index.md

 # .NET Assessment

-To access a .NET application the vFunction Controller is needed.
+To run a .NET assessment the vFunction Controller is needed.

 For the assessment we need: